 - Foreign Direct Investment: at least $500M by 2025

 - New Jobs Created (direct): at least 10,000 by 2025

 - On January 25, 2013, the National Congress amended the Constitution to authorize the ZEDE regime through adopting Articles 294, 303 and 329 through Decree 236-2012.

 - On September 6, 2013, the National Congress enacted the Organic Law as implementing legislation for the Constitutional Amendment through Decree 120-2013; and Article 39 of the Organic Law specifically decreed that areas with low population density in the municipalities in the departments adjoining the Gulf of Fonseca and the Caribbean Sea are subject to the ZEDE regime.

 - On May 26, 2014, the Honduran Supreme Court sustained both the ZEDE Constitutional Amendments and the Organic Law as constitutional.

 - On December 29, 2017, CAMP issued a certificate declaring the first parcel of what would become the Próspera ZEDE as incorporated into the ZEDE regime pursuant to Article 39 of the Organic Law.

 - On August 21, 2018, Mr. Tristan M. Monterroso was appointed by CAMP as the Technical Secretary of Próspera ZEDE (formerly ZEDE Village of North Bay) pursuant to the Organic Law (email@example.com)

 Key attributes of the labor rules:

-- Employers contribute an amount equal to 8% of compensation into employee-owned benefit accounts
+- at least 110% of the national minimum wage and an additional amount equal to at least 25% of compensation into employee-owned benefit accounts.

 - 90% of laborers are required to be Honduran